LOADING ...

 And the best ribbons in the country

-I enticed him with my glitter and gold
+I truly enticed him with my glitter and

 No one knew from part of the land he came

-Rumor had it there was a lord in his family
+Rumor had it that was a lord in his family

-It wasn't long 'til I was to him
+It wasn't 'til I was engaged to him

-It didn't take long 'til he broke my
+It didn't take long 'til he my heart

-Indeed this is not the story I'd to be telling**
+Indeed is not the story I'd prefer to be telling**

-But then he went down to the market
+But he went back down to the market

-And bought a for a pound or two
+And bought a ticket for a or two

 was on his side, he won the lottery

-*This might mean that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in fact poor; so she instantly regrets her engagement to him.
+*This might mean that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in quite poor; so she instantly regrets her engagement to him.